fault3r/clif/documents/pkill.md

 # pkill

-**Process Kill** > send signals to processes based on a PATTERN, typically to terminate them.
+**Process Kill** > send signals to processes based on a pattern, typically to terminate them.
 ---

 ` pkill [OPTION]...
 [PATTERN] `